rust-bio/rust-bio/README.md

 * When referring to a variable as an arguments of the function or a field of the struct, put backticks (`` ` ``) around it.
 * Otherwise, put dollar signs (`$`) around it (i.e. making it a LaTeX expression).
 * In general, use LaTeX for math expressions (especially when writing "big-O" complexities)
+* For simple expressions, especially those containing function argument/struct field names, using backticks is recommended.

 In the following example, the public function `combinations` has two arguments `n` and `k`, which are referred to in the first line with backticks.
 Then, a LaTeX math expressions is used to show the complexity.
 The variable names *k* and *n* are not ambiguous (obviously referring to the two arguments), so we don't need to define again.